Can Amcache be cleared by attackers?

 AllowTelemetry = REG_DWORD 0

-How to detect tampering#
+How to detect it#

-1. Parse the live Amcache.hve and capture the KeyLastWriteTimestamp distribution (earliest, latest, density per week).
+1. Parse the live Amcache.hve and capture the KeyLastWriteTimestamp distribution.
+Earliest, latest, density per week.

 For the full anti-forensics workflow, see Recovering deleted-binary evidence from Amcache.